ingorichtsmeier/connector-logging/README.md

 ## Some pitfalls

-If you have `camunda-connect-connectors-all.jar` on your classpath, it includes a shaded implementation of the apache connectors and commons logging classes.
+If you have `camunda-connect-connectors-all.jar` on your classpath, it includes a shaded implementation of the Apache http client and commons logging classes.
 They default to jdk14-logging and need a different setup.
 (TBD).

 As the `camunda-connect-connectors-all` artifact is a dependency on the `camunda-engine` artifact, you have to exclude it from the dependency: